 - Scotland's Green Exercise Partnership webpage contains links to a range of projects that prevent and treat health conditions.
 A briefing note published in August 2015 provides an overview of progress.

-The Natural Health Service for Weymouth and Portland (England) project was a GP-led pogramme of activities in the natural environment to everyone in the Weymouth and Portland area with low risk mental health or low risk physical health issues.
+Part of the Dorset Local Nature Partnership's Natural Choices programme, The Natural Health Service for Weymouth and Portland (England) project was a GP-led programme of activities in the natural environment to everyone in the Weymouth and Portland area with low risk mental health or low risk physical health issues.
 The Dorset Coast Forum led this work in partnership with charities (including the RSPB), GPs and public bodies.
 Funding was provided by the Dorset Clinical Commissioning Group, Dorset County Council, RSPB and the Olympic Legacy Fund.

 - Exmoor National Park has commenced a 'Moor to Enjoy Project' with the Health and Wellbeing Boards of Devon and Somerset.